DigitalElectronic/ARM/README.md

 CARD_DEVICE ( /dev/sdX ): set to the device of your SD card.
 The image will be burned and verified using Etcher for CLI.

-PROGRESS_DISPLAY ( none | plain | dialog ): way to display output of verbose processes - compilation, packaging, debootstrap.
+PROGRESS_DISPLAY ( none | plain | dialog ): way to display output of verbose processes - compilation, packaging, debootstrap.</p>
 ________________________________________________________________________________________________________________________________________

 What is FEL/NFS boot?